#TravelSafely to East Clare

 Gyms, swimming pools and leisure centres can open for individual training only.
 Swimming classes and lessons are permitted to operate.
 Booking systems are in place to limit numbers.

 Activity providers are operating with COVID-19 safety precautions in mind.
-Pre-booking is essential and numbers are limited to a max capacity of 15.
+Pre-booking is essential and numbers are limited.

 Attractions are open with protective measures in place.
 They are operating at a reduced capacity that is limited to the max capacity, taking account of the Public Health Advice of the time.
-Guided tours within indoor attractions are not permitted at present.
+Guided tours within indoor attractions are not permitted at present but are due to return on September 20th.

 Dining & Restaurants

-The outdoor dining areas of restaurants must be clear of all patrons by 11:30pm.
+The dining areas of restaurants must be clear of all patrons by 11:30pm.

 Drinking & Pubs

-Under the current restrictions, pubs and bars are permitted to open for outdoor dining.
-Outdoor service is available for groups of up to 6 people.
+Under the current restrictions, pubs and bars are permitted to open for both indoor and outdoor dining.
+Service is available for groups of up to 6 people.

 Many pubs and bars are operating a takeaway service.
 Takeaway drinks must be consumed at least 100m away from the premise in which they are bought.